 - Avoid twisting the surgical leg

 - Avoid sitting in low chairs or surfaces.
 For example, use a bedside commode over the toilet or next to the bed as low toilets are more difficult to get up from following a knee replacement.
-Most insurance companies provide bedside commodes, but if not they can be purchased on Amazon.
+Some insurance companies provide bedside commodes, but if not they can be purchased on Amazon.
 The patient can also purchase a raised toilet seat with handles if a bedside commode is not covered.

 - Lower body dressing is usually difficult for knee surgeries as well, so the hip kit will also be invaluable for donning/doffing socks, shoes and threading pants.